Designoper/rick-morty/README.md

 * Github: a platform for hosting Git repositories.
 All the code for this web app is stored here.

-* Github Pages: A static site hosting service from GitHub that turns repositories into websites, provided the content is front-end technology.
+* Github Pages: a static site hosting service from GitHub that turns repositories into websites, provided the content is front-end technology.
 Given its free nature and ease of use, and considering that our project's back-end is hosted elsewhere (accessible via the API), GitHub Pages is the ideal choice for hosting a public version of our project.

 ## How to use